WARPAINTMedia/raspberry-pi-setup/README.md

 ### Use SSH Authorized Key

-Enabling the use of an authorized key, lets you sign into the Pi without entering in the password each time.
+Enabling the use of an authorized key lets you sign into the Pi without entering in the password each time.

-First [generate a key](https://help.github.com/articles/generating-ssh-keys/) and then copy it to your clipboard (this file is commonly generated as *id_rsa.pub*).
+First, [generate a key](https://help.github.com/articles/generating-ssh-keys/) and then **copy it to your clipboard** (the default name for this file is *id_rsa.pub*).

 SSH into the Pi, and run: